openvinotoolkit/openvino/ngraph/python/BUILDING.md

     `cmake --build . --target python_wheel --config Release -j 8`

-The final wheel should be located in `build\python\dist` directory.
+The final wheel should be located in `ngraph\python\dist` directory.

+4. Configure the environment for the Inference Engine Python API:

+    `call <CMAKE_INSTALL_PREFIX>\bin\setupvars.bat`

+**NOTE**: Skip this step if you want to use the nGraph Wheel by itself.
+This step is required for most usage scenarios, like running unit tests.

 ### Using a virtualenv (optional)